Freight Shipping from Pittsburgh to Tacoma

 How much does it cost to ship freight from Pittsburgh to Tacoma?

-Full truckload (FTL) rates from Pittsburgh, PA to Tacoma, WA currently range from $5,979-$7,370 for a standard dry van load over the 2,781-mile route.
+Full truckload (FTL) rates from Pittsburgh, PA to Tacoma, WA currently range $5,979-$7,370 (roughly $2.17-$2.66 per mile over 2,781 miles).
 LTL shipments typically cost $1,730-$2,764 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Pittsburgh to Tacoma?